calvinmetcalf/CodeForBoston-Census/README.md

 }
 ```

-this version is hosted so it can do more tricks, [check it out](http://data-otp.rhcloud.com/)
+this version is hosted so it can do more tricks, [check it out](http://data-otp.rhcloud.com/) or checkout [the client side only version](http://calvinmetcalf.github.io/CodeForBoston-Census) located on the gh-pages branch

 Made for [RHoK Boston - Day of Civic Hacking by](http://hackforchange.org/rhok-boston):
 * Calvin Metcalf